-1. This notice, 7 CFR 1776, and the application guide implement the appropriate administrative and national policy requirements.
-Grant recipients are subject to the requirements in 7 CFR 1776.

-2. Direct Federal grants, sub-award funds, or contracts under the HWWS Grant Program shall not be used to fund inherently religious activities, such as worship, religious instruction, or proselytization.
+- 1. This notice, the 7 CFR part 1776, and the Application Guide implement the appropriate administrative and national policy requirements. - 2.
+Direct Federal grants, sub-award funds, or contracts under the HWWS Grant Program shall not be used to fund inherently religious activities, such as worship, religious instruction, or proselytization.
 Therefore, organizations that receive direct assistance should take steps to separate, in time or location, their inherently religious activities from the services funded under the HWWS Grant Program.
-Regulations for the Equal Treatment for Faith-based Organizations are contained in 7 CFR 16, which includes the prohibition against Federal funding of inherently religious activities.
+Regulations for the Equal Treatment for Faith-based Organizations are contained in 7 CFR part 16, which includes the prohibition against Federal funding of inherently religious activities.